-This is the first book by Githa Hariharan that I read.
+Fugitive Histories is the first book by Githa Hariharan that I read.
 After reading the book the first thing that strikes is the author’s excellent narration of the thoughts of the characters.
-She captures them as they happen in real life to thoughts, as they waver from topic to topic, from people to people and from places to places, triggered anytime by some thought, some visual, a simple word, a familiar situation or just a smell.
-She is convincingly able to put the character in a time and space and then let their thoughts flow back and forth, high and low, across boundaries, in reality and in imagination.
+She captures them as they happen in real life to thoughts.
+As they waver from topic to topic, from people to people and from places to places.
+Triggered anytime by some thought, some visual, a simple word, a familiar situation or just a smell.
+She is convincingly able to put the character in a time and space.
+And then let their thoughts flow back and forth, high and low, across boundaries.
+In reality, and in imagination.

-Author has used the sketches made by the late husband of Mala to take you inside her heart and soul and show you glimpses of her life which you can stitch together using your own imagination.
+Author has used the sketches made by the late husband of Mala to take you inside her heart and soul.
+And show you glimpses of her life which you can stitch together using your own imagination.
 She used the similar but not so strong metaphors for other two protagonists as well.
-There is no story per se, but the thoughts, fantasies and memories of three women woven nicely.
-The expression is good, the flow is nice, the narration is engaging, but at the end of it you really do not know what the author wanted to say.
-It is like a biography of a family though the thoughts of two women and the third one inserted from a current scenario or from a scenario that took place in the lifetime of the family.
+There is no story per se, but the thoughts, fantasies, and memories of three women woven nicely.
+The expression is good, the flow is nice, the narration is engaging.
+But at the end of it, you really do not know what the author wanted to say.
+It is like a biography of a family through the thoughts of two women and the third one inserted from a current scenario or from a scenario that took place in the lifetime of the family.

 A light and at times thought-provoking read… I am not sure if I have any recommendation this time.